joachim-gassen/sposm/README.md

 ### Setting up the environment: The docker way

 First you need install docker.
-When you have new version of MacOS or Windows 10 Professional/Enterprise installed: https://docs.docker.com/get-started/. *Read the introductions for your operating system.* They are important.
+When you have new version of MacOS or Windows 10 Professional/Enterprise installed: https://docs.docker.com/get-started/. **Read the introductions for your operating system.** They are important.

-If you happen to have an older/less expensive version of Windows then docker toolbox is your choice: https://docs.docker.com/toolbox/. *Read the introductions for your operating system* They are important.
+If you happen to have an older/less expensive version of Windows then docker toolbox is your choice: https://docs.docker.com/toolbox/.
+**Read the introductions for your operating system.** They are important.

 After installing docker, verify that it is running by opening a shell/terminal and issuing the command `docker` (in the black toolbox window if you run docker